Maplespe/DWMBlurGlass/README.md

 ![image](/Screenshot/blur.png)

 ### Aero
-> Windows 7's glass effect, with saturation and exposure effects on the background when it loses focus.
+> Windows 7's glass effect, with saturation and exposure effects on the background when a window is inactive.

 ![image](/Screenshot/aero.png)

 ![image](/Screenshot/aero_inactive.png)

 ### Acrylic
-> The acrylic recipe: background, blur, exclusion blend, saturation, color/tint overlay, noise
+> The acrylic recipe: background, blur, exclusion blend, saturation, color/tint overlay and noise.

 ![image](/Screenshot/acrylic.png)

 ### Mica
-> The Mica recipe: blurred wallpaper, saturation, color/tint overlay
+> The Mica recipe: blurred wallpaper, saturation and color/tint overlay.

 ![image](/Screenshot/mica.png)

 ### MicaAlt
 All of the above effects can be customized to blend colors.

-MicaAlt is Mica with grayish tone, you can modify the blend color by yourself to get the MicaAlt effect.
+MicaAlt is Mica with a grayish tone, you can modify the blend color by yourself to get the MicaAlt effect.

 ## How to use